k98kurz/tapescript/language_spec.md

 - The opening bracket of a function should be at the end of the line starting `OP_DEF`, and the closing bracket of the function should be on its own line following the final statement of the function body.
-If `END_DEF` is used instead of brackets, then it should be on its own line.
+If `END_DEF` is used instead of brackets, then it should be on its own deindented line.
 - The opening parenthesis should be at the end of the line starting `OP_IF` or `ELSE`, and the closing parenthesis should be on a new line following the final statement of the conditional clause body.
-- `ELSE` should be on the same line as the closing parenthesis of the previous conditional clause, i.e. `) ELSE (` should be its own line.
+- `ELSE` should be on the same line as the closing parenthesis of the previous conditional clause, i.e. `} ELSE {` should be its own line.
-- If `END_IF` is used instead of a closing parenthesis, it should be on its own line following the final statement of the conditional clause.
+- If `END_IF` is used instead of a closing parenthesis, it should be on its own deindented line following the final statement of the conditional clause.
 - The type prefix of a value should be lowercase.
 If not, at least be consistent.
 - The opening bracket of a try...except block should be at the end of the line starting `OP_TRY`, and the closing bracket be on its own line following the